safespring/web/content/en/faq.md

 <div>

 {{% question question="Are you certified according to ISO 27001?" %}}
-Safespring works with information security controls according to ISO 27001.
-Our policy instructions and controls are collected in our platform.
-We are currently in the process of certifying according to ISO27001 and expect to be ready during the second half of 2025.
+Yes.
+Safespring is certified according to ISO 27001 and works systematically with information security through an information security management system.
+Read more on the <a href="/compliance/iso-27001/">ISO 27001 certification page</a>.
 {{% /question %}}

 {{% question question="Do you have a routine for handling changes in access rights?" %}}